 A tribute to Keisuke Honda, a free-kick maestro for club and country

-In the early part of the 21st century, we were treated to several star performers from the Russian top-flight.
+In the early part of the 21st century, we were treated to some brilliant performers from the Russian top flight.

 Vagner Love and Daniel Carvalho formed a fantastic partnership at CSKA Moscow, while Portuguese star Danny had a great few years with Zenit, and Argentine striker Alejandro Dominguez burst onto the scene at Rubin.

 However, perhaps the best performer of them all – or at least the one who made the most exciting contribution – was Keisuke Honda.

 Honda was too young for a place in the Japan squad for the 2006 World Cup, which meant unless you were an aficionado of the J1-League or one of the less notable Eredivisie clubs, your first glimpse of him would have been at CSKA.